 - Imagine that it’s summer and that the sun is shining on the ocean and on a stretch of land.
 Which will heat up more during the day?
 Which will cool more slowly at night?
 Explain.

 - How do you think the surface of the materials heated up?

 - How do you think the materials below the surfaces heated up?

 - What properties of the earth may have caused them to heat and cool at different rates?

 - How would the uneven energy absorption by different surfaces on earth (water, soil, snow, trees, etc.) affect the atmosphere?

 If your students have not plotted data sets before, use the time to help them set up the graphs and model for them how to do this.
 This is valuable skill that they will use many more times in future lesson.

 This lesson will most likely run two days if students graph the data and complete the follow up questions in class.
 If time is a concern, those parts could be assigned for homework and then discussed.

 I make sure during the discussion to bring the class ideas back to heat transfer and radiation.
 I found it necessary to revisit why we took measurement of temperature at or just below the surface of the material and not at the bottom of the container.
 You want students to understand that how heat energy is first transferred by means of radiation at the surface and then by way of conduction to the soil below.
 This helps to connect these two forms of heat transfer.

-If you like, this lesson could expand this to a more in depth investigation of the greenhouse effects, albedo or other related phenomena.
+You could expand this to a more in depth investigation of greenhouse effects, albedo or other related phenomena.